-Democrats fight over healthcare in first U.S. presidential debate
+Democrats clash on healthcare in feisty first U.S. presidential debate

 The Medicare for All approach pushed by Warren and U.S. Senator Bernie Sanders, which has gained support in Congress, would create a government-operated plan that eliminates private insurance.
 It is modeled on the Medicare government healthcare program for seniors.

-Former U.S. Representative Beto O’Rourke said private insurance was “fundamental to our ability to get everybody cared for,” but de Blasio cut him off.
+O’Rourke said private insurance was “fundamental to our ability to get everybody cared for,” but de Blasio cut him off.

 “Congressman O’Rourke, private insurance is not working for tens of millions of Americans when you talk about the copays, the deductibles the premiums - it’s not working.
 How can you defend a system that’s not working?”

-O’Rourke also had a heated exchange with his fellow Texan, former San Antonio Mayor Julian Castro, over the separation of families and detention of migrants at the southern border.
-Castro said he would decriminalize border crossings by migrants, which he said led to the separation of families.
+O’Rourke also came under attack from Castro over the separation of families and detention of migrants at the southern border.
+Castro said he would decriminalize border crossings by migrants, which he said had led to the separation of families.
 He challenged O’Rourke and others to support him.

 O’Rourke said that as a congressman he helped introduce a bill that would ensure that those who are seeking asylum and refuge in the United States are not criminalized.